You are here

 - Counseling and Wellbeing

-- COMTREA On-Campus and the R U OK? programs are here to support Jefferson College students with free counseling services along with events and resources to promote psychological and physical wellbeing.
+- COMTREA On-Campus and the Vikings Care programs are here to support Jefferson College students with free counseling services along with events and resources to promote psychological and physical wellbeing.

 - Student Financial Services